daniel-frak/dummy4j/index.md

 ```

 The default configuration of Dummy4j uses a file-based definition provider which reads data definitions from `.yml`
 files inside the `resources/dummy4j` folder.
-Additionally, the default locale is `en`.
+The default locale is `en`.

 # Out-of-the-box dummies